 Putting in the time necessary to build continuity and consistency is what’s really making it possible to embody the practice.
 The continuity of practice is not just about adhering to the concepts.
 It’s more about understanding the compounded effect on performance, perceptual ability, health, and wellbeing over an extended period.
 To embody a practice is to bring the experience and the outcome together as a whole.

-When the goal of the practice is the practice itself rather than the expected targeted gains, the outcomes emerge from the continuity and are, in many cases, unpredicted and unexpected.
+When the goal of the practice is the practice itself rather than the expected targeted gains, the outcomes that emerge from the continuity are in many cases, unpredicted and unexpected.

 I put in years of dedication into the development of Baseworks Practice.
 Yet, I continuously learn something completely new about my body from all the teachers that studied with me when they teach me the method I developed.
-This is both humbling and powerful and never dull.
+This is both humbling and powerful.

 Gains Beyond Purely Physical